zooai/ZIPs/README.md

 Zoo Improvement Proposals (ZIPs) are the primary mechanism for proposing new features, gathering community input, and documenting design decisions for the [Zoo](https://zoo.fund) ecosystem.
 This process ensures that changes to the Zoo platform are transparently reviewed and achieve community consensus before implementation.

-**🦁 Zoo: Restorative Justice & Emergent AI through DeFi** - An EVM L2 on Lux Network with 100% genesis airdrop to Logan Paul CryptoZoo victims, operating under 501(c)(3) non-profit governance.
+**🦁 Zoo: AI-Powered DeFi, Gaming & Education Platform** - An EVM L2 (Chain ID: 122) on Lux Network, serving as the LP-R (Registry) for the decentralized AI ecosystem.

 ## What is a ZIP?